ryudokung/Project-0/project-context.md

     - **Pilot & Exosuit:** The "Infiltration Layer."
 Pilots use specialized **Exosuits** for stealth, hacking, and exploring areas inaccessible to heavy vehicles.
 - **Modular NFT Assembly:** Every part (Railgun, Shield, Pilot Suit, Transformation Module) is an individual NFT.
 AI dynamically synthesizes these parts into a single visual representation.
 - **Resonance & Dominance:** A progression system where high **Pilot Resonance** and gear quality grant **Dominance** over lower-tier sectors, allowing for "Annihilation" of threats and efficient farming.
 This "Power vs. Strategy" balance is a core design philosophy.
 - **Web2.5 Onboarding (Seamless Entry):** Players can join using Google, Email, or Social accounts via Privy.
-A **Stage Change Model** allows immediate gameplay with virtual assets in the database, with optional wallet linking and on-chain minting later.
+A **Stage Change Model** allows immediate gameplay with **Manifested Assets** in the database, with optional wallet linking and on-chain minting later.
 - **Deep Durability System (DDS):** A multi-tiered item condition system (Pristine, Worn, Damaged, Critical, Broken) that affects gameplay performance and visual fidelity.
 - **AI Narrative Timeline (Expedition & Encounters):**
     - **The Expedition:** The core narrative anchor or mission objective defined by the Director (e.g., "Repairing the Radar").
 It provides the context and constraints for the AI.